photobooth-app/photobooth-docs/docs/setup/configuration/camera_setup.md

 ## Digicamcontrol Backend

 !!! info
     This backend is deprecated.
 Digicamcontrol is not actively maintained since long time.
-The backend might be removed in the future.
+We keep the backend in the app for now, but remove it, when the Digicamcontrol-software breaks at one point in the future.

 The app is tested with a webcamera in Digicamcontrol.
 In general all [digicamcontrol supported cameras](https://digicamcontrol.com/cameras) can be used.
 If the camera supports liveview a stream is created and being used as preview in the app.